repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 size(eType.eClassifier.eTypeParameters))
 ```

-### The Generic Type associated with the Classifier should have Type Arguments to match the number of Type Parameters of the Classifier
+### The Generic Type Associated with the Classifier is Missing Type Arguments to Match the Number of Type Parameters of the Classifier

 * A type (EClass, EDataType) of an attribute, a parameter or a reference can be defined with generic type parameters.
 * If such a case, the attribute, parameter or reference must bound all type parameters to type arguments.